go-goyave/goyave.dev/src/guide/advanced/localization.md

 #### Array validation

-Each rule, except the file-related rules and the `confirmed` rule, can be used to validate array values.
+Each rule, except the file-related rules, can be used to validate array values.
 If a rule is used to validate an array value and doesn't pass, the rule message `validation.rules.<rule_name>.array` (or `validation.rules.<rule_name>.<type>.array` if the rule is type-dependent) is returned.

 **Example:**
 ```json